Thermal Transport by Electrons and Ions in Warm Dense Aluminum: A Combined Density Functional Theory and Deep Potential Study: Results

 We perform further analysis to elucidate the origin of size effects in computations of $\kappa_e(\omega)$, which is due to insufficient small energy intervals caused by limited sizes of systems.
-As Eq.~\ref{Ocoe} shows, for a given energy interval $\epsilon_{i\mathbf{k}}-\epsilon_{j\mathbf{k}}$ with electronic states of $i$ and $j$ at a specific $k$ point, $\kappa_e(\omega)$ should converge with enough electronic eigenstates; however, Fig.~\ref{fig:conv} illustrates that the computed $\kappa_e(\omega)$ substantially becomes larger at low frequencies with increased number of atoms in the simulation cell.
+As Eq.~(\ref{Ocoe}) shows, for a given energy interval $\epsilon_{i\mathbf{k}}-\epsilon_{j\mathbf{k}}$ with electronic states of $i$ and $j$ at a specific $k$ point, $\kappa_e(\omega)$ should converge with enough electronic eigenstates; however, Fig.~\ref{fig:conv} illustrates that the computed $\kappa_e(\omega)$ substantially becomes larger at low frequencies with increased number of atoms in the simulation cell.
 The results imply that the information of small energy intervals gained from finite-size DFT calculations are insufficient to evaluate $\kappa_e(\omega)$ even when the number of $k$-points reaches convergence but a small number of atoms is adopted.
 To clarify this issue, we define an energy interval distribution function (EIDF) as

 where $W(\mathbf{k})$ represents the weights of $k$-points used in DFT calculations, $\epsilon_{i\mathbf{k}}$ and $\epsilon_{j\mathbf{k}}$ are the eigenvalues and $N_p$ is a normalization factor.
 We chose warm dense Al systems at temperatures of 0.5 and 5.0 eV with the selected energy intervals computed from the bands occupied by 3$s$ and 3$p$ electrons, which can be identified from density of states (DOS), as illustrated in Fig.~\ref{fig:dos}.
-The energy intervals satisfy the condition that $E<$1.0 eV among.
+The energy intervals satisfy the condition that $E<$1.0 eV.
 In addition, we consider the bands within 6.0 and 50.5 eV above the chemical potential $\mu$ for temperatures of 0.5 and 5 eV, respectively.
-The results of $g(E)$ with respect to different numbers of atoms are illustrated in Fig.~\ref{fig:a-eidf}.
-We can see that $g(E)$ becomes larger for small $E$ as the number of atoms increases and converges when the number of atoms reaches 256 for both cases at 0.5 and 5.0 eV.
-The above analysis demonstrates that the size effects cause the lack of sufficient low-energy interval energies, which are critical in evaluating the electronic thermal conductivity $\kappa_e(\omega)$ when $\omega\rightarrow0$.
+The results of $g(E)$ with respect to different numbers of atoms ranging from 16 to 432 atoms are illustrated in Fig.~\ref{fig:a-eidf}.
+The EIDF $g(E)$ becomes larger for small $E$ as the number of atoms increases and converges when the number of atoms reaches 256 for both cases at 0.5 and 5.0 eV.
+The increase of $g(E)$ at small $E$ implies that more energy eigenvalues that have close values appear in a larger cell with more atoms.
+In other words, because of the finite number of atoms used in the simulation cell, the energy levels are discretized to some extent, resulting in the lack of energy intervals especially for those small values.
+Particularly, these small energy intervals are of significant importance in evaluating $\kappa_{e}(\omega)$ when $\omega\rightarrow0$ as shown in Eq.~(\ref{Ocoe}).